Toyota B platform

 The Toyota B platform is a front-wheel drive automobile platform (also adaptable to four-wheel drive) that has underpinned various Toyota models from the subcompact and compact categories.
-The B platform improves on and replaces the NBC and sits below the MC and New MC platforms.
-Automobiles based on the B chassis started production in 2005 with the XP90 series Vitz/Yaris.
+The B platform improves on and replaces the NBC platform and sits below the MC platforms.
+Automobiles based on the B chassis started production in the beginning of 2005 with the XP90 series Vitz/Yaris hatchback.

 The B platform was replaced by TNGA-B platform.